swiftlang/swift-evolution/proposals/0184-unsafe-pointers-add-missing.md

 image.deallocate()
 ```

 Under this system, it will be impossible to leave part of a source buffer deinitialized, and every segment of a destination buffer will be accessible (instead of only segments starting at index `0`.)

+For now, **calling `deallocate()` on a buffer pointer is only defined behavior if the buffer pointer references a complete heap memory block**.
+This operation may become supported in a wider variety of cases in the future if Swift gets a more sophisticated heap allocation backend.

 > note: we use `at:` instead of `+` because pointer arithmetic does not play well with the nillable buffer pointer `baseAddress`.